 I study pure and applied mathematical foundations of artificial intelligence.
-My research interests can best be categorized as scientific machine learning, geometric deep learning, and deep learning for differential equations (ODEs, PDEs, SDEs), although my research interests are broad and intersect other areas of mathematics but in ML.
+My research interests can best be categorized as scientific machine learning, physics-informed learning, geometric deep learning, and deep learning for differential equations (ODEs, PDEs, SDEs), although my research interests are broad and intersect other areas of mathematics but in ML.

+Please do feel free to reach out.
 Please do feel free to add me on LinkedIn if you think you know me from somewhere, or please do feel free to shoot me an email.

 At UIUC, I was affiliated with the Grainger College of Engineering through DIGIMAT, a research group focused on the interface of data science, statistical physics, and materials science.
 DIGIMAT is co-hosted by the National Center for Supercomputing Applications and Materials Research Lab.